College Before College (CBC) FAQ’s

 A: Some courses are restricted to students enrolled in specific programs (e.g. Nursing) and are therefore not open to high school students.
 Prerequisite classes (pre-nursing, pre-med, pre-law) are in very high demand with the tuition-paying college students.
 Therefore, it may be possible to take a related class (e.g. Concepts of Chemistry), but it is generally not possible to take the required pre-nursing etc. courses as they always fill up.
-Your ISSP Coordinator can advise you based on previous experience.
+Your ISSP Coordinator can best advise you based on previous years’ experience.

 Q: How do I search for the beginner level classes that would be a good fit for me?

 A: Your placement test or SAT/ACT results will determine which math or English courses you qualify for at a particular college.
 In order to find other departments that may be of interest to you, such as Environmental Science or Sociology, use each college’s online search options and then follow up by reading the complete course description in the college’s catalog (on-line or paper).
 Generally, colleges number their courses as 100 for first year, 200 for second, etc. Therefore, most high school students will be taking courses numbered in the 100 and 200 levels.
-Once you are accepted to a specific college’s program, your ISSP Coordinator will direct you to detailed instructions on how to use the various on-line course searches.
+Once you have applied to a specific college’s program, your ISSP Coordinator will direct you to detailed instructions on how to use the various on-line course searches.

 Q: I got my placements for English and math.
 Do I have to take English or math?